make4covidstack/Stack-Experiments/README.md

 with stacking.

 THESE DESIGNS ARE UNSUPPORTED.
-Make4Covid is currently supporting inexperienced makers with printing published designs.
-These are not official published for general use / support (yet).
+Make4Covid is currently supporting inexperienced makers with printing the officially published designs.
+The files in this repository are not official published for general use / support (yet).

 If you want to help hop on the zoom channel and talk to Justin Teitelbaum, Patrick Bailey, or anyone there working on stacks :)